 This recipe requires several steps – dipping the strawberries, baking the cupcakes, making the frosting, and then assembling.
 None of these steps are difficult.
 Just make sure you plan ahead and start with the chocolate dipped strawberries, as they require a couple hours to firm up in the fridge.
 If you’d like to take a shortcut, you could easily use a boxed chocolate cake mix for the cupcakes, then prepare the strawberry frosting and chocolate dipped strawberry portions of the recipe.

-- ½ cup (1 stick) unsalted butter, cut into small cubes
+- 1/2 cup unsalted butter cut into small cubes

 - 2 large eggs